The flexible seal can take readings that normally require invasive and bulky equipment.

 This could make monitoring heart conditions much easier, as well as keeping other vital organs, such as the liver, lungs, and brain, in monitoring.
 These reflections are sent back to the sensor and then to a laptop that processes blood pressure data (for now, the sticker must be connected to a laptop and a power source).

 It is the first known wearable device, which can feel deeply below the skin's surface.
 In theory, the patch could be used at home to monitor patients over time.
 Because it is not inserted into the body, there is no risk of infection.

 A study of the work of Xu and his colleagues, published in September 2018 in Nature Biomedical Engineering, found that the patch can continuously and precisely monitor central blood pressure when placed on different parts of the body, however, it is more effective if applied to the neck.
 In this study, they compared it to an efficient non-invasive device, but difficult to control, called a tonometer, in which a pressure sensor is placed on the skin.
 The differences between the results of the two devices were a fraction of what is considered an “acceptable” range for errors in standard blood pressure devices.

 The patch is much less invasive than the current gold standard for measuring central blood pressure since it uses a catheter with a sensor that is inserted close to the heart.
 One of the researchers' next steps is to test their adhesive against this catheter to assess its functioning.

 The device can provide much more information than is obtained using a standard blood pressure device.
-Xu believes that this information may be useful for monitoring patients with conditions such as hypertension or a history of heart attack.
+Xu believes that this information may be useful for monitoring patients with conditions such as hypertension or a history of a heart attack.